 Katana Nagasa

-The nagasa is the length of the blade, excluding the hilt.
-It is usually given in shaku, a unit of measurement equivalent to about 30 centimeters.
-The nagasa of a katana can range from around 60 centimeters to over 90 centimeters.
+The nagasa (長さ) is the length of the blade, excluding the hilt.
+It is usually given in shaku, a unit of measurement equivalent to about 11.81" (30 centimeters).
+The nagasa is also used to calculate the katana sori.

 NAGASA LENGTH RECOMMENDATION BASED ON YOUR HEIGHT